gpageot/JenkinsUE4/README.md

 Documentation and jenkins pipeline for Epic's Unreal Engine 4

 ## Important Note
-This is project is under development, no guaranty given.
+This project is under development, no guaranty given.
 Do not use on projet without backup / source control !

 ## Introduction